aphanotus/openEd/BI164.23S.Evolution.and.Diversity/Biodiversity.Colby.md

 - You don't need to venture far away!
 Plenty of organisms live right beside us if you just look up or down, and slow down to be observant.
 - It's always a good idea to go in a group when venturing into natural areas.
 If you are unfamiliar with outdoor activities please seek the advice of more experienced people.
 - This activity is meant to be fun and friendly.
 So please cheer on your classmates!
-- If you collect organisms that are microscopic, talk with Dr. Angelini or your lab instructor able using a microscope to take pictures.
-Please realize that this might not always be possible due to timing or logistic constraints.
+- If you collect organisms that are microscopic, talk with Dr. Angelini or your lab instructor about using a microscope to take pictures.
+Please realize that this might not always be possible due to timing or logistical constraints.
-- The list above is really long!
-It's not expected that you make observations of all of those taxa.
-This activity is not meant to take up all your time.
+- The list of taxa above is really long!
+It's not expected that you should make observations of every one!
+This activity is not meant to take up all of your time!